espageti/Planet-Generator-OpenGL/README.md

 Build Instructions
 Open a terminal or command prompt, then run the following commands from the root directory of the project:

-# Create a separate build directory
 cmake -S . -B build

-# Build the project using the generated build system
 cmake --build build